-We know that, from the 13th century yet, grapes were cultivated and transformed into wine by the cistercian monks.
-Since then, vine-growing never stopped from existing on the island and has even reached the 2000 hectares in 1950.
+We know that, from the 13th century, grapes were cultivated and transformed into wine by the cistercian monks.
+Since then, vine-growing never stopped existing on the island and has even reached the record surface of 5000 hectares in 1950.

-This is by the way the year in which the vine-growers have decided to gather and create a cooperative winery.
-This cooperative is located in Le Bois Plage-en-Ré on the Ré Island and is neighbours a market gardening cooperative.
+This very same year, at Christmas Eve, winegrowers decided to gather and create a cooperative winery.
+It will really see the light of day in 1951.
+This cooperative is located in Le Bois Plage-en-Ré on Ré Island, right next to a market gardening cooperative.

-In 2008, the garden market cooperative (which produces the well-known Protected Denomination of Origin Ile de Ré Potatoe) and the cooperative winery decide to gather to form Uniré, the union of the Ile de Ré cooperatives.
+In 2008, the garden market cooperative (which produces the well-known Protected Denomination of Origin Ile de Ré Potatoe) and the cooperative winery decided to gather and formed Uniré, the union of the Ile de Ré cooperatives.

-Since then, the Vignerons de l'Ile de Ré (the name of the cooperative winery, “the Ile de Ré wine-growers” didn’t start to develop and progress by constantly trying to improve the quality of their products.
+Throughout the years, the Vignerons de l'Ile de Ré (meaning “the Ile de Ré wine-growers”) didn’t stop to develop and progress by constantly trying to improve the quality of their products.